For the 1975-2020 Data (November 2022 Submission)

 Completeness of the Variables

-One recent publication comparing SEER data with SEER-Medicare data reported that overall sensitivity was 80% for SEER RT data and 68% for SEER chemotherapy data.
+One publication comparing SEER data with SEER-Medicare data reported that overall sensitivity was 80% for SEER RT data and 68% for SEER chemotherapy data.
 Sensitivity varied by cancer site, stage, and patient characteristics.
 The overall positive predictive value was high (>85%) for all treatments and cancer sites except chemotherapy for prostate cancer.
-This analysis used a fairly broad definition for chemotherapy use based on Medicare claims, and further sensitivity analysis is ongoing.1
+This analysis used a fairly broad definition for chemotherapy use based on Medicare claims.1

 Although sensitivity was moderate, specificity was high, meaning that if RT or chemotherapy was captured in SEER, it was most likely received by the patient.
-But if it was not captured in SEER, then we do not know whether it was not received by the patient or whether it was missed by the registry.
-As treatment is increasingly received outside of the hospital setting, there is a diminishing likelihood that it is captured completely.
+But if treatment was not captured in SEER, then we do not know whether it was not received by the patient or whether it was missed by the registry.
 Because we cannot accurately distinguish between “no treatment” and “unknown if patients received treatment,” the variables that are released upon request are classified as “yes” or “no/unknown”.

 Examples of analyses that would NOT be supported by the RT/chemotherapy data, due to the incompleteness of the variable, include: